 The Best NFL Prop Bet For Buccaneers vs. Giants on Monday Night Football

 Cliff Welch/Icon Sportswire via Getty Images.
-Pictured: Tom Brady, Tyler Johnson
+Pictured: Tampa Bay Buccaneers standouts Tom and Tyler Johnson.

 Sean Koerner, our Director of Predictive Analytics, is highlighting his favorite prop(s) for every slate throughout the 2020 season — he had a 60-35 (63.2%) record heading into Week 8 and a 264-183-5 (59.1%) all-time record on NFL bets he’s tracked in the Action app.

 Find his pick for Monday Night Football below.
 And if you’re looking for more action, his projections also power the FantasyLabs NFL Player Prop Tool, which grades every prop.

 - The Pick: Tyler Johnson Under 35.5 Rec Yards (-121)

 Tyler Johnson is an underrated fifth-round rookie who was considered one of the best route runners of the 2020 class.
 Oh, and he has the greatest quarterback of all-time throwing him the ball.

 However, I will be fading Johnson’s receiving yards tonight.

 While I’m making quite a few assumptions in favor of Johnson’s production tonight, I’m still showing value on the under.

 Chris Godwin is out with a fractured finger, which means Johnson is likely to start in Godwin’s place.
 Johnson had four catches for 61 yards in his Week 5 start for Godwin, but there are two important points of context to keep in mind: